brandmaker/devportal-website/src/content/guides/mbi.md

 2. Search for the element brandmaker.mbi.url

 3. Review an existing URL.
 Otherwise, enter the missing URL in this field.
-You can get the correct URL from BrandMaker Support.
+You can get the correct URL from Uptempo Support.

 ### Consumer Development